agile-students-fall2025/1-project-proposal-undefined/README.md

 # For Whom?

-The application is designed for beginning investors who are interested in building wealth but don't know where to start!
+The application is designed for beginner investors who are interested in building wealth but don't know where to start!

 # How?

 From a user’s perspective:

-They log into the app and see a list of companies (e.g., S&P 500).
+They log into the app and see a list of companies

 They select an industry (such as tech, healthcare, or energy) to narrow the list.

-They adjust sliders for metrics like P/E ratio, EPS growth, or debt-to-equity to define their desired ranges.
+They adjust sliders for metrics like P/E ratio, EPS growth, debt-to-equity, etc to define their desired ranges.

 The system filters the stock list and displays results that meet the criteria.